Kristina01111000/Drws_site/README.md

 - ask him about the site linked in his book -> 4elementyoga.com does not exist, link to 4elifestyle instead, growing instead?
 - I don't think having a site specifically for just yoga is a good idea -> you already have so many sites, you don't want people who want to learn to have to go to 10 different sites
 - auto updates for peepso still don't work
+- make sure to do list is up to date for next meeting